 - You can increase your shipment’s chance of arriving intact by selecting the fastest possible transit time, reducing the amount of time your freight is exposed to the cold.

-- Marking “Protect from freezing” on the bill of lading and/or your shipment is not enough to protect it.
-Reach out to your dedicated Unishippers shipping expert to make sure your shipment is protected.
+Marking your freight “Protect from freezing” on the bill of lading is not enough to protect it.
+Reach out to your dedicated Unishippers shipping expert to make sure your shipment is protected in a temperature controlled environment.

 While freeze protection is a great service for keeping cold-sensitive cargo safe in the winter, there are no guarantees and there are some limitations, such as: